AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 }
 ```

-This is just a list of all the token types that we expect to see in our language.
-You can see that these are just the *terminals*, or the most basic elements, of our grammar.
-We also include an EOF token to represent the end of the token stream and an ILLEGAL token to denote input that is not part of our grammar.

-You’ll see that I included a `String` function as well.
-This will be useful when printing out the tokens that out lexer is emitting.

 # Scanning the input

 We’re now ready to scan the source program and emit some tokens!
-We’ll start by creating a Lexer struct that will hold some important state:
+We’ll start by creating a Lexer struct that will hold some state:

 *lexer.go*
 ```go